fbpx

 In 2015 the centre-right coalition government of Norway announced a shake-up of the national railways.
 While this sounds boring, it's good to know how things have changed.
 You'll see many references in guidebooks and the like to things that no longer apply.

 NSB, the name formerly associated with the state railway, has changed name to Vy.
-It's also had some responsibility transferred to other companies, so NSB/Vy is now a commercial train operator that must compete against others for the right to run the trains.
+It's also had some responsibility transferred to other companies, so Vy is now a commercial train operator that must compete against others for the right to run trains.

-It's already lost a couple of tenders, including two to the Swedish national operator, SJ.
+It lost a couple of tenders, including two to the Swedish national operator, SJ.
 Its new Norwegian subsidiary SJ Nord now runs the Oslo to Trondheim and Trondheim to Bodø lines, among others.
+Go-Ahead Nordic runs the Oslo to Stavanger railway.

 If you come from a country with a substantial rail network such as the UK, the Norwegian network can seem limited.
 While that’s true, you can get to a lot of places on the train.
 You just might have to take a long way around!